turingschool/backend-curriculum-site/professional_development/module_four/organize_your_shit.markdown

 [Kathy Sierra](http://seriouspony.com/blog/2013/7/24/your-app-makes-me-fat) argues that by sapping our cognitive resources, our tools can make us dumb and fat.

 *Discipline* means letting go.
 Letting go of what your brain is bad at.
-Letting it do what it's meant to -- and using other systems for their job.
+Letting it do what it's meant to -- and using other systems to solve the mundane problems.

 ## Problems to Solve